tux4kids/Tuxpaint-Android/app/src/main/jni/SDL2_image/README.txt

 	SDL_Surface *IMG_ReadXPMFromArray(char **xpm);

-An example program 'showimage' is included, with source in showimage.c
+An example program 'showimage' is included, with source in 'examples/showimage.c'

-JPEG support requires the JPEG library: http://www.ijg.org/ PNG support requires the PNG library: http://www.libpng.org/pub/png/libpng.html
-    and the Zlib library: http://www.gzip.org/zlib/ TIFF support requires the TIFF library: ftp://ftp.sgi.com/graphics/tiff/

-If you have these libraries installed in non-standard places, you can try adding those paths to the configure script, e.g. sh ./configure CPPFLAGS="-I/somewhere/include" LDFLAGS="-L/somewhere/lib" If this works, you may need to add /somewhere/lib to your LD_LIBRARY_PATH so shared library loading works correctly.
+Documentation is also available online at https://wiki.libsdl.org/SDL2_image

-This library is under the zlib License, see the file "COPYING.txt" for details.
+This library is under the zlib License, see the file "LICENSE.txt" for details.

+Note:
+Support for AVIF, JPEG-XL, TIFF, and WebP are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh
+- When building with CMake, you can enable the appropriate SDL2IMAGE_* options defined in CMakeLists.txt.
+SDL2IMAGE_VENDORED allows switching between system and vendored libraries.
+- When building with configure/make, you can build and install them normally and the configure script will detect and use them.
+- When building with Visual Studio, you will need to build the libraries and then add the appropriate LOAD_* preprocessor define to the Visual Studio project.
+- When building with Xcode, you can edit the config at the top of the project to enable them, and you will need to include the appropriate framework in your application.
+- For Android, you can edit the config at the top of Android.mk to enable them.